verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

 * What is installed in the image?
   * Read the Dockerfile that was used to build the image
   * Check the base image
-  * Check the vulnerabilitis of this image.
+  * Check the vulnerabilities of this image.
 Does it affect your application?
   * Check the dependencies of the image.
   * Compare your images Digest to the sha256 value shown on dockerhub.